 My dump wasn’t all bad.
 I had a whiff of debt but nothing worthy of a power washer.
 I was fortunate to avoid personal loans and college loans, but I had a car loan.
-It took a while but eventually it was scrubbed free.
+It took a while but eventually it was scrubbed free too.

-Transportation details aside, having little to no debt is ideal for financial hygiene.
+Transportation aside, having little to no debt is ideal for financial hygiene.
 I prefer when compound interest works in my favor.
-I could pick up a loan and try to get fancy with updating my car since it’s seven years old, but I would rather not.
+I could pick up a loan and try to get fancy with updating my car since it’s seven years old, but I’d rather not.

-My car runs like a champ with 75K miles.
-I am trying to hold on to it for another 15 years, which also happens to be when I plan on retiring.
+My car runs like a champ with 75k miles.
+I’m trying to hold on to her for another 15 years, which also happens to be when I plan on retiring.
 Avoiding a $300 a month car payment is a good way to scrub my finances clean and show off the pearly whites of debt freedom.